kalekdev/uni/semester-1/nus-1/notes.typ

 When one moves to relativistic physics, then one discovers that both the electric field and the magnetic field are bivectors, but the electric field spans a plane with one spatial and one temporal direction, whereas the magnetic field spans two spatial directions.
 The fact that space and time can be 'rotated' into eachother in relativistic physics typically leads us to abandon treating these as separate objects and instead talking about the Faraday tensor F which contains both the electric and magnetic fields in one object.
 "

+==== Galvanometer
+These analogue versions of ammeters cause a needle to rotate depending on the current flowing between its terminals:
+#figure(
+  image("images/galvanometer.png", width: 60%),
+) <fig-galvanometer>

+Modern day ammeters are instead built using an ADC and a shunt resistor.

 ==== Hall Effect
 A potential difference arises over a conducting plane placed inside a transverse magnetic field as the charge carriers experience a magnetic force, creating a charge imbalance: